miaslls/Paralife/Projeto_01/Projeto_01_RESOURCES/Projeto_01_story.md

 Your move:

 You: XXX | your opponent: XXX
-You WIN / LOSE.

-It's a DRAW!
-Press ENTER to try again.

 [WIN] (+1 Strength) You win the fight.
 You lift your sword for the final blow, but the guards stop you.
 This is not your decision to make.

 [LOSE] You are at your opponents mercy.
 A swift blow and you'll be dead.
 They take pity on you though, drop the sword, and let the guards guide them to the dungeons.

+It's a DRAW!
+Press ENTER to try again.

 ---